shinich39/syosetu-version-manager/README.md

 1. Run application
 2. Check tray icon
 3. Copy syosetu url for registration. (narou, kakuyomu, alphapolis, hameln)
-4. Right click on tray icon
+4. Click on tray icon
-5. Any provider > Any syosetu > Open in Finder/Explorer
+5. Any provider > Any syosetu > Open in Finder/File Explorer
 6. Read txt files

 ### Library

-Default library path is "USER_DIRECTORY/Syosetu Library/"
+Library directory is "Users/YOUR_NAME/Syosetu Library/"

 ### Force Update

-"Force Update" is overwrite downloaded chapters data.
+"Force Update" is re-download and overwrite data.
 Used when syosetu has been edited.

 ## Acknowledgements